ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 ``her``.

 Thus a dependency parse allows one to determine the nature of the relationships between the various components of a sentence.
-Clarity uses the dependency parse information, along with a set of custom rules and heuristics, to determine the subjects of each size measurement.
+ClarityNLP uses the dependency parse information, along with a set of custom rules and heuristics, to determine the subjects of each size measurement.